 My favorite kind of salmon to make these with is wild Pacific sockeye salmon.
 It happens to be my favorite.
 I love that beautiful color.
 Salmon is full of omega 3’s and good for you too.
 Other kinds of salmon like Chinook or Pink are fine too for this recipe.
 Prepare the salmon by removing the skin, as many bones as possible and cutting it into manageable pieces.
 Ask your fish monger for help if you’re unsure about how to remove the skin.
 Tail end pieces tend to have the least amount of bones.

-You’ll need a food processor to make this recipe.
+You’ll need a food processor, like this Breville Sous Chef Food Processor to make this recipe.
 You only need to pulse the salmon 3-4 times to coarsely break it up and get the right consistency for forming patties.
 I like to use red bell pepper, onion and chives in this recipe.
 Chives grow in my garden like crazy and I have them on hand all summer.
 If you don’t have chives, you could substitute a little fresh dill or green onion instead.
 Fresh salmon cake burgers can also be made with panko or bread crumbs.
 See the end of this post for gluten-free notes.

 (This post may contain affiliate links.
 See policy for full disclosure.)